Soname-Solutions/salmon/config/sample_settings/README.md

 - metrics_collection_interval_min - interval (in minutes) for extracting metrics from monitored environments

+#### Grafana settings
+The Grafana stack will be deployed only if the Grafana related settings are provided in the "grafana_instance" section, nested within the "tooling_environment" configuration. \
+The deployment requires two mandatory configurations: "grafana_vpc_id" and "grafana_security_group_id":
+- "grafana_vpc_id": the ID of the Amazon VPC where the Grafana instance will be deployed.
+- "grafana_security_group_id": the ID of the security group that will be associated with the Grafana instance.

+ Additionally, several optional configurations are available to customize the Grafana deployment:
+- "grafana_key_pair_name": the name of the key pair to be associated with the Grafana instance.
+If not provided, a new key pair will be created during the stack deployment.
+- "grafana_bitnami_image": the Bitnami Grafana image from AWS Marketplace.
+- "grafana_instance_type": the EC2 instance type for the Grafana instance.
+Defaults to t3.micro.

 ### Monitored environments notes

 - "name": environment name.
 Refered in items in monitoring_groups.json